Preheat the oven to 350° and grease a pie plate or 8x11 pan with ghee or coconut oil. Set aside.

 Place them in the prepared pan and gently press down so they aren't so tall.
 Bake for 20 minutes.
 They should be golden brown.

 While they bake, make the frosting.
-In a small bowl, combine the coconut butter, maple syrup, ghee and vanilla.(It's important that the ghee is room temperate and not melted or the mixture will separate.)
-Mix until smooth and spread on warm cinnamon rolls.
+If the coconut butter is hard, place in the microwave for 30 seconds and mix well.
+In a small bowl, combine the coconut butter, maple syrup, vanilla and water.
+Mix until smooth and spoon on warm cinnamon rolls.

 Store leftovers covered in the fridge.